lethal-guitar/BioMenaceDecomp/README.md

 The compiler is expected to be installed at `C:\BCC_20` by default.
 The `BIN` subdirectory of the installation should be in the `PATH`.

-Within the DOS environment, `cd` into the directory containing the code and run `make -a`.
+Within the DOS environment, `cd` into the directory containing the code and run `make`.
-This creates a file called `BMENACE1.EXE`.
+This creates a file called `BMENACE1.EXE`, but it still needs to be compressed before it matches the original version.
-Running `LZEXE\LZEXE.EXE BMENACE1.EXE` then produces an identical file to the original Shareware release.
+Run `LZEXE\LZEXE.EXE BMENACE1.EXE` to do so, and a perfectly matching file should be produced.

+To build the shareware version, uncomment the corresponding `#define` near the top of `ID_HEADS.H`, and comment out the `FREEWARE` `#define`.

-In order to play the game using this file, the game data from the original release is required since this repository doesn't contain any data files.
+In order to play the game using an `EXE` built from this code, the game data from the original release is required - this repository doesn't contain any data files.